INTERSAIL/bMath/README.md

 bMath
 =====

-The first round for baby platform game!
+The first round for baby platform game.